-Paris, October 29, 2019 – Retail banks are struggling to deliver a positive last-mile experience as customers demand more comprehensive and personalized banking, according to the World Retail Banking Report (WRBR) published today by Capgemini and Efma.
+Paris, October 29, 2019 – Retail banks are struggling to deliver a positive last-mile experience as customers demand more comprehensive and personalised banking, according to the World Retail Banking Report (WRBR) published today by Capgemini and Efma.

 “In an era of rising consumer expectations, banks are challenged to offer their customers a consistent engaging experience across all channels – branch, web and mobile – and evolve from the Open Banking approach towards an Open X mindset, where banks and new non-traditional players join forces to deliver banking services that integrate with digital experiences,” said Anirban Bose, CEO of Capgemini’s Financial Services Strategic Business Unit and Group Executive Board member.
 “Banks that identify their top capabilities and then seek partnerships with FinTechs and other business sectors to enhance their offerings in other areas will be the most successful.”